SteCiu01/Power-BI-Visual-Templates/IBCS Style Column Chart Simplified/README.md

 <img width="380" height="385" alt="image" src="https://github.com/user-attachments/assets/60e5da8b-3c1e-412d-a323-60e191a542cb" />

+This slicer will allow you to switch between metrics (in the template example between Total Sales $ and Total Sales Qty), and for each metric see Actual vs. SPLY.

 Single-measure note:

 Even if you only need to visualize a single measure, it is recommended to create the measures this way anyway.
 This approach ensures future scalability, allowing you to add more measures later without changing the visual logic.